As of June 1, we are including general news updates in addition to the coverage of the CCP virus* outbreak in Northern California.

-For news from beyond California, see The Epoch Times special coverage of the CCP virus outbreak.
+For more news related to the CCP virus, see The Epoch Times special coverage of the CCP virus outbreak.

 Click here to see all the latest cases by county.

 Have any tips?
 Get in touch with us at firstname.lastname@example.org

 - Yolo County announces a COVID-19 outbreak at Woodland Residential Services, a facility that serves vulnerable and high-risk residents.
 There are 10 confirmed cases (6 residents and 4 staff) and 1 resident death.

 - The City of San Mateo will resume parking enforcement meters, pay stations, street cleaning zones, and residential parking permit program areas.